 Since you are heading up a mountain, you’ll want to dress in layers, especially if you visit early or late in the day or in the fringe seasons.

 Allow plenty of time!

 Plan on at least one half day to enjoy the Ancient Bristlecone Pine Forest, more if you plan to visit both groves, have a picnic, or hike more than one trail.

-Allow about one hour each way for the drive, and some time to take in the views at overlooks along the way.
+Allow about one hour each way for the drive from the bottom and back, and some time to take in the views at overlooks along the way.

 Planning to explore more of the Eastern Sierra?
 Check out some of our other detailed Sierra Nevada and Owens Valley travel guides and articles!